tnichols89/tnichols89.github.io/_posts/2023-10-15-learned-aggregation.md

 ## Overview
 Vector aggregation is a common task in machine learning.

-The general objective behind vector aggregation is: given a set of vectors with some shape $(\ell, d)$, we want to produce a single vector $(1, d)$ that represents the entire set of of $\ell$ vectors.
+The general objective behind vector aggregation is: given a set of vectors with some shape $(\ell, d)$, we want to produce a single vector $(1, d)$ that encodes as much of the semantic meaning of the entire set of $\ell$ vectors as possible.
 Aggregating sets of vectors in this way provides a convenient means to represent internal state for downstream use akin to RNNs or to reduce the overall size of a state matrix - as with hidden states in transformers, for example - in a relatively efficient way.

 In this post, we briefly explore vector aggregation operations and articulate a form of learned aggregation based on a slightly modified version of the self-attention mechanism used in transformers.
+I also recommend checking out the [Tinkering With Attention Pooling](https://benjaminwarner.dev/2022/07/14/tinkering-with-attention-pooling) post from Benjamin Warner on the same exact concept for additional reading, if you are so inclined.

 ## Background
 There are multiple common approaches to vector aggregation of varying complexity and popularity.
 Some are particularly suitable to certain types of problems.